Climate-Emergency-Software-Alliance/cognicity-docs/docs/deployment.md

 ## Prerequisites
 Before you begin, ensure you have the following:
 1. An AWS account.
+2. Decide on AWS region suitable for your country
-2. IAM user with sufficient permissions to create and manage RDS instances.
+3. IAM user with sufficient permissions to create and manage RDS instances.

 ## Step-by-Step Guide